 Discovering that a loved one may be experiencing abuse is overwhelming, but you are not alone.
 Several organizations and resources are available to provide guidance, protection, and support for your family during this difficult time.
 Knowing where to turn is the first step toward ensuring your loved one’s safety and well-being.

-Missouri Adult Protective Services Hotlines
+Key Missouri Adult Protective Services Hotlines

 If you have any reason to suspect abuse, your first and most critical action is to report it.
 In Missouri, the Adult Protective Services hotline is the official channel for reporting suspected abuse, neglect, or exploitation of vulnerable adults.
 You can reach them by calling 1-800-735-2966.
 Making this call creates an official record of your concerns and initiates an investigation by the state.
 This is a vital step in protecting your loved one and holding the facility accountable.
 Taking legal action often begins with this formal report, so don’t hesitate to use this resource.

-Local Springfield Advocacy Groups
+Find Support from Local Springfield Groups

 You don’t have to face this situation by yourself.
 Here in Springfield, you can find dedicated legal professionals who focus on nursing home negligence cases.
 These local attorneys understand the specific laws and regulations in Missouri and can offer expert guidance tailored to your family’s situation.
 As one local firm notes, “Our Springfield lawyers represent clients in nursing home negligence cases throughout central and southwestern Missouri,” ensuring that families have strong advocates on their side.
 Connecting with a local advocacy group or law firm provides you with the support and representation needed to seek justice.

-National Elder Abuse Prevention Resources
+Helpful National Elder Abuse Resources

 It’s empowering to understand the rights and protections afforded to nursing home residents.
 Both federal and state laws are in place to safeguard your loved one.
 The federal Nursing Home Reform Act, along with Missouri statutes, establishes a clear set of rights, including the fundamental right to be free from abuse, neglect, and exploitation.
 Learning about these protections for seniors can help you identify violations and advocate more effectively for your family member.
 These laws form the basis of any legal case and are designed to ensure residents are treated with dignity and respect.

-Emotional Support and Counseling Services
+Where to Find Emotional and Counseling Support

 The impact of abuse extends beyond physical harm, leaving deep emotional scars on both the resident and their family.
 If you suspect emotional abuse, it’s important to report it to the nursing home administration and Adult Protective Services.
 This ensures your concerns are officially documented.
 Beyond official reports, seeking out counseling services can be incredibly helpful.
 Therapy can provide a safe space for your loved one to process their experience and for your family to cope with the emotional toll.
 Many resources are available to help you address the emotional aftermath and begin the healing process.